 Regional Research Competitions

-Virginia Sea Grant invites all interested parties to contact Sam Lake, Virginia Sea Grant’s fellowship and research program coordinator at email@example.com.
-Specific questions related to the Federal Funding Opportunities (FFO) can also be directed to the following email address firstname.lastname@example.org
+Virginia Sea Grant strongly encourages all interested parties to contact Sam Lake, Virginia Sea Grant’s fellowship and research program coordinator at firstname.lastname@example.org two months prior to the deadline for guidance regarding the proposal development and to discuss their project ideas.
+Specific questions related to the Federal Funding Opportunities (FFO) can also be directed to the following email address email@example.com

 Resilience Research and Design Collaborative

 Virginia Sea Grant and Wetlands Watch have partnered to establish an adaptation research and design collaborative- or "Collaboratory" - linking Virginia universities with coastal communities to help develop and implement innovative adaptation tools, strategies, and designs.

 Virginia Sea Grant and Wetlands Watch are currently soliciting interest from Virginia's academic institutions that have student capstone, design studio, community service or other courses that link faculty-student teams with community projects.
 Funding is available to help support faculty-student team project costs.

 Virginia Sea Grant has a small amount of discretionary funding available to respond to immediate and emerging needs, launch initiatives to address opportunities, or otherwise support mission-relevant activities that are important to Virginia Sea Grant and the Commonwealth.

 For more information on Virginia Sea Grant’s Program Development funding, please contact Sam Lake, the Virginia Sea Grant Fellowship and Research Program Coordinator, at firstname.lastname@example.org or 804-684-7436.

 Virginia Sea Grant provides guidelines for managing funded projects.